Can bacteria make their own food from sunlight?

 - What are two ways bacteria play important roles in the ecosystem?

-- What are some ways that bacteria can obtain nutrients and energy?
+- Describe two ways that bacteria obtain nutrients and energy?

 - What is an example of a mutualism with a bacteria?